SeiyaJapon/pizzas/README.md

    - It is unclear whether the company's working style is reflected in the file/folder structure, the coding approach, or the methodology to be used.
 I believe this influences more than one might realize, which clashes with someone coming from outside.
    - Additionally, adapting to a way of coding that may be different from what you're used to is always complex and can lead to errors and frustration.
    - You might also encounter parts that are deliberately implemented incorrectly or in an unconventional way so they can be corrected.
 But, as there is always doubt, this can be a conflicting point.
+   - Furthermore, could be that the code provided is intentionally incorrect to see how the candidate reacts... or not.
+For this reason I decided to start from scratch.

 2. **Focus on the “kitchen” context**
    I might have chosen the second option since I focused heavily on the kitchen context.
 However, I also created additional content that I later did not use, but which hints at how each element would be separated.